mitchellwanjiru/JSAI-Build-a-thon/README.md

   const systemMessage = useRAG
     ? {
         role: "system",
+        content:
-        content: sources.length > 0
+          sources.length > 0
             ? `You are a helpful assistant for Contoso Electronics.
-You must ONLY use the information provided below to answer.\n\n--- EMPLOYEE HANDBOOK EXCERPTS ---\n${sources.join('\n\n')}\n--- END OF EXCERPTS ---`
+You must ONLY use the information provided below to answer.\n\n--- EMPLOYEE HANDBOOK EXCERPTS ---\n${sources.join(
+                "\n\n"
+              )}\n--- END OF EXCERPTS ---`
             : `You are a helpful assistant for Contoso Electronics.
 The excerpts do not contain relevant information for this question.
 Reply politely: \"I'm sorry, I don't know.
 The employee handbook does not contain information about that.\"`, }
     : {
         role: "system",
+        content:
-        content: "You are a helpful and knowledgeable assistant.
+          "You are a helpful and knowledgeable assistant.
 Answer the user's questions concisely and informatively.", };

   try {